 Beyond the bubble

-Considering that in March 2010 the price of one bitcoin was $0.003, and in May later that year the first real world bitcoin transaction took place when 2 pizzas were purchased for 10000 bitcoins – the first cryptocurrency has come a very long way.
-There are only 21 million bitcoins, one of the factors that have led to a huge spike in price over the last year, from a price of $1,000 in February 2017, to an all time high of $19,000 in December, only for it to plummet back to $9,000 at today’s current price.
-This crazy rise in price has led to interest in bitcoin being split between a way to make money and the technology behind the cryptocurrency.
+Considering that in March 2010 the price of one bitcoin was $0.003, and in May later that year the first real-world bitcoin transaction took place when 2 pizzas were purchased for 10000 bitcoins – the first cryptocurrency has come a very long way.
+There are only 21 million bitcoins, one of the factors that have led to a huge spike in price over the last year, from a price of $1,000 in February 2017 to an all-time high of $19,000 in December, only for it to plummet back to $9,000 at today’s current price.
+This crazy rise in price has led to an interest in bitcoin being split between a way to make money and the technology behind the cryptocurrency.

 This makes hacking attacks almost impossible, as there is a transparent and indisputable record of the transaction in the network with it being stored on every computer.

 Like with central banks or governments, new bitcoins are issued to miners.
 This is done by solving complex equations through computer processing power to create new blocks, with the miners being rewarded in bitcoin for doing so.
 As each block is mined, the complexity of the equations increases meaning that the computer processing power needed increases with it.

 Ultimately, more computer processing power means energy being used, and as the popularity of bitcoin has soared through the roof so has the amount of energy being used.
 So much so, that it is being estimated that mining bitcoin is more energy-intensive than mining gold.